Extending Receipt Template Capabilities from Plugins

 }

-//Similar code for a sales receipt
+//Similar code for product check

 return doc;